saxsonlee/learngit/readme.txt

-git is a distributed wersion control system
+git is and distributed wersion control system
 Git is free software